Zoë Dean-Smith, Jury Member for Africa explains her mission as a judge for the Cartier Women’s Initiative Awards.

 - The “originality” requirement: we want your project to be a new concept, conceived and imagined by the founder and her team and not a copy or subsidiary of an existing business.

 - The “initial phase” requirement: the project you submit should be in the first stages of its development with one year of operations and sales to account for but no older than 3 years.
-The ‘age’ of the company will not be measured solely on the basis of the date of incorporation.
-The development and size of the company will also be taken into account.

 - The main leadership position must be filled by a woman.
 A good command of English is required (both verbal and written) to take full advantage of the benefits the Award has to offer.